REC TEC Grill Reviews and Ratings

 I thought I would start my review by using the mini grill.
 I’m a camper and beach bunny at heart; smaller grills have always been my thing.

 The REC TEC Portable Grill offers a temperature range running from 180F to 500F, not a bad range at all.
-It comes with a decent pellet hopper that stores up to 15 pounds, that’s more than enough for a decent cook out and even though this is the “mini” grill in the range, it should cope with small parties.
+It comes with a decent pellet hopper that stores up to 15 pounds, that’s more than enough for a regular cookout, and even though this is the “mini” grill in the range, it should cope with small parties.

 Setting It Up

-It’s worth mentioning, that even though this grill isn’t really a full on 12v camping smoker, it is easily portable.
+It’s worth mentioning, that even though this grill isn’t a full-on 12v camping smoker, it is easily portable.
 The folding legs underneath the grill stow easily out of the way and carry handles make moving the grill easily.

 Like most pellet grills, getting the grill up and running is easy, partly due to the mains power that the REC TEC comes with.
 Fill the hopper and set the grill to light up mode and you’ll be cooking in under 10 minutes.